Medium Difficult Bible Quiz with Answers.

 Exodus 13:21

-40. How long was Moses with God on Mt.
-Sinai?
+How long was Moses with God on Mt.
+Sinai when he received the Ten Commandments?

-The Bible records that he spent another 40 days and nights during this second trip.
+The Bible records Moses spent 40 days and nights during the trip when he received the commandments.

 Exodus 34:27-28